California Uber & Lyft Accident Injury Attorneys

 Under California law, any party who contributed to the cause of an accident can be held financially responsible for your injuries.

 Determining what caused your accident is obliviously crucial in determining who is at fault.
-The following parties might be help responsible for ridesharing accident injuries:
+The following parties might be held responsible for ridesharing accident injuries:

-- Ridesharing service such as Uber, Lyft, Sidecar,
+- Ridesharing services such as Uber, Lyft, Sidecar,

-- Rideshare service driver if they were negligent,
+- Rideshare service drivers if they were negligent,

 - Third-parties such as bicyclists, motorcyclists, pedestrians.